 Some old-fashioned hikers might roll their eyes and groan at the suggestion of bringing a power bank on a hike.
 They'll moan about something like outdoors supposedly being about getting away from modern life.
 But don’t take any notice of that because a power bank can be as much a necessity as it can be a luxury on a hike.

-For example, you might have your OS maps downloaded on your phone and that’ll need to be recharged if you’re to save yourself from getting lost.
 A power bank can also recharge your headtorch and other modes of lighting.
 Additionally, there’s nothing wrong with wanting to listen to music on a device, or boot up some cool camping gadgets at the site!
 A good power bank can be the star of any family camping trip; we think it's well worth investing in the right one.

 Here, we’re going to help you by recommending the best power bank options for outdoor endeavours.
 Your choice ultimately boils down to two options: a standard power bank protected by a dry bag, or a rugged power bank with a high IP rating.
 We've covered both – and thrown in a wildcard option for those who love a bit of luxury.

-The best power banks for hiking and camping in detail
+The best hiking power banks reviewed:

-Best in Test
+Best in test

-The Venture 75 has a large battery capacity that is suitable for longer treks where you may need
+The Venture 75 has a large battery capacity that is suitable for longer treks where you may need to recharge multiple devices, and perhaps more than once – four or five smartphone recharges, or about a dozen headtorch recharges.
+The inclusion of USB-C means the Venture 75 can charge and be charged quickly.

 Pros